-The Group continued to implement its strategy of investing to enhance and improve its product portfolio.
+The Group continued to implement its strategy of investing in its product portfolio.

-The controls product line performed slightly below the previous year, however, there was a very positive contribution from energy management products, which grew by more than 9% versus the previous year.
-This positive momentum is mainly due to the continuous increase in demand for energy monitoring products such as the EM200 series for building automation, particularly data centers
+The controls product line performed above the previous year, due to the contribution from energy management products, which grew by 6% versus the previous year.
+This positive momentum is mainly due to the continuous increase in demand for energy monitoring products such as the EM340 energy analyzers and the VMU-C web-based monitoring solutions in conventional energy, building automation and heating, ventilation and air conditioning (HVAC) markets.